 Yes.
 I was an active member of our pre-veterinary club and I intermittently puppy-sat for our student chapter of the seeing eye.

-Notably, I founded the Rutgers Companion Animal Club in 2011, where I created a space for students interested in careers involving small, exotic and other pet animals that weren’t necessarily limited to those in the medical sector.
+Notably, I founded the Rutgers Companion Animal Club in 2011, where I created a space for students interested in careers involving small, exotic veterinary medicine, and other pet animals that weren’t necessarily limited to those in the medical sector.